 Filing bankruptcy should be your last option.
 Both chapter 7 and chapter 13 are available to get rid of the financial trouble.
 So, make sure you’re choosing the best remedy for your problem.

 Read more - Is chapter 13 bankruptcy right for you?
 Why?

-Below are with his/her own.
+Below are some basic things which a debtor must performwith his/her own.
 The things are as follows:

 Below are the ways a debtor can file chapter 13 bankruptcy without a lawyer.

 If you are planning to file chapter 13 bankruptcy on your own, then you need to be prepared in advance.
 You need to calculate all your assets that you owe, including cars, homes, savings, retirement accounts, other assets etc..
-You need to .
-After this, and find out your creditor's name and address. , including that you have been passed off to the collectors for the actual creditor and the collection agency.
+You need to have current values of these items while calculating the total value of your assets.
+After this, get a consumer credit reportand find out your creditor's name and address.
+List all your debts, including that you have been passed off to the collectors for the actual creditor and the collection agency.
 Thus, you will be able to stop collection activities from both of them.